 B. Cold weather precautions:

-1. NOTE: Do not install sealants, adhesives, primers and pressure-sensitive flashings associated with sheet metal flashing at temperatures below 40°F (5°C).
+1. NOTE: Do not install sealants, adhesives, primers, and pressure-sensitive flashings associated with sheet metal flashing at temperatures below 40°F (5°C).

 2. When the outside temperature is forecast to fall below 40°F (5°C), store unused materials in a heated location.
 Remove these materials only when ready for installation.
-Sealants, adhesives, primers and pressure-sensitive flashings should be maintained at a temperature of 40°F (5°C), minimum, at all times.
+Sealants, adhesives, primers, and pressure-sensitive flashings should be maintained at a temperature of 40°F (5°C), minimum, at all times.
 Do not use sealants, adhesives or primers that develop a gelled or lumpy texture to them.
 Return these materials to a heated location.

 3. Be aware of potential condensation formation on the PVC roof surface during application/flash-off of adhesives and primer.
 Remove condensation using a heat gun prior to adhesion to the insulation or cover board substrate.
 Do not use an open flame to remove condensation from the roof membrane or flashing materials.